LogtalkDotOrg/logtalk3/manuals/_sources/devtools/dead_code_scanner.rst.txt

 Use of local meta-calls with goal arguments only known at runtime can result in false positives.
-When using library or user-defined meta-predicates, compilation of the source files with the ``optimize`` flag turned on may allow meta-calls to be resolved at compile time and thus allow calling information for the meta-arguments to be recorded, avoiding false positives for predicates that are only meta-called.
+When using library or user-defined meta-predicates, compilation of the source files with the ``optimize`` flag turned on may allow meta-calls to be resolved at compile-time and thus allow calling information for the meta-arguments to be recorded, avoiding false positives for predicates that are only meta-called.